NuriddinovMA/Charm/README.md

 **The third step**: the rearrangement simulations.
 1) Create your file with the description of rearrangments (see [The SVs description](https://github.com/NuriddinovMA/Charm#the-svs-description))
-2) Duplicate the example_HETEROZYGOUS.ini or exampl_HOMOZYGOUS.ini and modify:
+2) Copy the example_HETEROZYGOUS.ini or exampl_HOMOZYGOUS.ini and modify:
-   * [global], [simulation] and [preprocessing] sections - copy the values from the ini-file created in the second step;
+   * [global], [simulation] and [preprocessing] sections - past the values from the ini-file created in the second step;
    * [SVs] section
      - "path_to_svs_list" - the path to the your file the description of rearrangments;
      - "rearrangment_id" - the unique id of simulated rearrangment from your SVs list;